tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-metrics-diag-logging.md

 ---
-title: Metrikák és diagnosztikai naplózás
+title: Metrics and diagnostics logging
-description: Megtudhatja, hogyan engedélyezheti a diagnosztika használatát a Azure SQL Databaseban az erőforrás-felhasználással és a lekérdezés-végrehajtási statisztikákkal kapcsolatos információk tárolásához.
+description: Learn how to enable diagnostics in Azure SQL Database to store information about resource utilization and query execution statistics.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor